 A step-by-step guide to creating an employee handbook

 While employees have an obligation to fulfill the role they’ve been hired for and abide by the company rules and policies, it’s first important that the company makes it clear what these responsibilities and policies are.
-This is why it’s a good idea to have an Employee Handbook to share with all of your employees.
-This handbook should outline your company culture, policies and mission to align new hires on the company’s rules and values from the start, and prevent future legal issues.
-Employee Handbooks are documents that companies include information about:
+This is why it’s a good idea to have a Staff Handbook to share with all of your employees.
+This handbook should outline your company culture, policies, and mission to align new hires with the company’s rules and values from the start and prevent future legal issues.
+These are documents that companies include information about:

 - Company mission, vision, culture